 Founded by Dr. Woodard as an outgrowth of his work at Cornell University, Ag-Analytics offers a farm management platform and data analysis services to help farmers and growers make better management decisions, increase yield, and mitigate risks.
 Through its headline product, FarmScope, the platform combines diverse sources of data including satellite, weather, soil, historical crop, and farm equipment to create a picture of the current state of a farm's fields and forecast for future yield.
-Most recently, Ag-Analytics has launched its ProfitLayers tool, which pulls in as-seeded/harvested/applied operation files and combines them with a proprietary price database to easily create profit maps and summaries-which growers can then push back to the John Deere Operations Center, a data platform operated by the major agriculture equipment manufacturer John Deere.
+Most recently, Ag-Analytics has launched its ProfitLayers tool, which pulls in as-seeded/harvested/applied operation files and combines them with a proprietary price database to easily create profit maps and summaries-which growers can then push back to three of the major precision agriculture data platforms, operated by John Deere, the Climate Corporation, and CNH Industrial.
 With such tools for data analysis and planning, farmers can gain the information they need to make the switch to conservation practices feasible and better track profitability.